Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 let f = plam (\x -> x) in pdelay (f # phexByteStr 0x41)
 ```

-Compiling and evaluating it yields-
+Compiling and evaluating it yields:

     Program () (Version () 1 0 0) (Delay () (Constant () (Some (ValueOf bytestring "A"))))